About Us

 MPSD’s service area reaches in many directions.
 We begin service at the Western Steer Steakhouse and continue south to connect with the City of Beverly just before Dr. Pritt’s Vet office.

-• MPSD has three water reservoirs.
+• MPSD has five water reservoirs.

 • MPSD has several sewage lift stations scattered throughout the district.